lassiterdc/triton/README.md

-**Two-dimensional Runoff Inundation Toolkit for Operational Needs (TRITON; Morales-Hernández et al.,in preparation)**
+**Two-dimensional Runoff Inundation Toolkit for Operational Needs (TRITON; Morales-Hernández et al., Submitted to Environmental Modelling & Software)**

 *Refer to User's Guide, located in doc subdirectory, for instructions on requirements, installation, and other details.*